Shkiperon/OTUS_homework/README.md

-My 13th homework in OTUS online school on course "Linux system administrator".
+My spared 14th and 16th homeworks in OTUS online school on course "Linux system administrator".